amalloy/clargon/README.md

       :verbose false
       :log-directory "/tmp"}

+A flat of -h of --help is provided which will currently give a rudementary documentation string.

-Required parameters will throw an Exception if not given, optionals will not.
+Required parameters will halt program execution if not provided, optionals will not.
 Defaults can be provided as shown above.

 ## TODO

+Improve the documentation string provided when -h|--help is given.

 Support arbritrary nested maps by some kind of convention of parameter naming that I havent thought of yet O_o.